Lupus, Depression, and Self-Harm

 I wanted to write about a sensitive issue that perhaps doesn’t get talked about as often as it should: depression and self-harm.

-I always think it’s important to write from the heart and share my own personal experiences because there is often others out there that are going through similar situations and there is nothing worse than feeling like you are the only one.
+I always think it’s important to write from the heart and share my own experiences because there are often others out there that are going through similar situations.
+There is nothing worse than feeling like you are the only one.

-Having lupus has taught me to open up more when it comes to talking about my feelings.
-Years ago I’d just bottle everything up and pretend I was fine.
+Lupus has taught me to open up more when discussing my feelings.
+Years ago, I’d bottle everything up and pretend I was fine.
 I called it the 'plastic smile.'

 Lupus overwhelmed me emotionally

 Having any chronic illness can leave you feeling emotionally overwhelmed.
 Often it’s the feeling of mourning for your old self, the frustration at not being able to do all the things you once could, The lack of understanding from others or the loss of your job and income.
-The list is endless but in some cases, it can have a huge impact on your emotional wellbeing.
+The list is endless, but in some cases, it can greatly impact your emotional well-being.

-I think the tipping point for me was when I lost a pregnancy due to being so unwell with lupus.
-I wrote a previous article about it which gives more detail but I just remember feeling so hopeless at the time.
-It was after that I started to have an urge to scratch my arms and sometimes my stomach.
+The tipping point was when I lost a pregnancy due to being so unwell with lupus.
+I wrote a previous article about it that gives more detail, but I remember feeling hopeless.
+After that, I started to have an urge to scratch my arms and sometimes my stomach.

 Understanding my self-harm

-People self-harm for all kinds of reasons but for me it was a feeling that my body had let me down and it was useless.
+People self-harm for various reasons, but for me, it was a feeling that my body had let me down and it was useless.
 I was punishing it for not working properly and for taking my baby away.